rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 * `NodeExecutor` - executes a command on a node
 * `FileCopier` - copies a file to a node
-* `NodesSource` - produces a set of Node definitions for a project
+* `ResourceModelSource` - produces a set of Node definitions for a project
+* `ResourceFormatParser` - parses a document into a set of Node resources
+* `ResourceFormatGenerator` - generates a document from a set of Node resources

 ## Provider Lifecycle